anthonybeckett/shoppinglistv2/README.md

 ### To do
 - Fix refresh when adding items to a shopping list then not appearing
+- Fix height of lists to not be 100% to stop going into the user zone at the bottom
 - Update .env to set more development/production values
 - Create an .env.example
 - Implement updating shopping list items